 Conflict and breakdown of communication quite often occur during relationship breakdown, and can impact on collaboration with professional care providers.

-At the Child Development Network, it is common that we see children whose parents are separated.
+At the Child Development Network it is common that we see children whose parents are separated.
 The purpose of this policy is to explain how we manage communication in this situation.

-In general, it is our expectation is that separated parents work in a framework of joint parental responsibility.
+In general, it is our expectation that separated parents work amicably in a framework of joint parental responsibility.
 Legally, this means it is the responsibility of parents to work out how they exchange information.

 Due to practice management software and administrative limitations we do not have the capacity to make complex individualised arrangements.